sarasm93/studio-dancers/README.md

 ## **Acknowledgments**
 ---

-I would like to thank Antonio Rodriguez for guiding me when building this site to make it responsive with grid view.
+I want to thank my mentor Antonio Rodriguez for guiding me when building this site to make it responsive with grid view.